xinfengwu/PPAITCS/README.md

 # PPAITCS
-The codes I wrote for the book: Python Programming An Introduction To Computer Science John Zelle
+The codes I wrote for the book: Python Programming An Introduction To Computer Science John Zelle 3rd Edition